treyhunner/treyhunner.github.com/source/_posts/2017-07-21-craft-your-python-like-poetry.markdown

 Python code is more like poetry than prose.
 Poets and Python programmers don't wrap lines once they hit an arbitrary length; they wrap lines when they make sense for readability and beauty.

-Don't wrap lines arbitrarily: always wrap with readability in mind.
+Don't wrap lines arbitrarily: **always wrap with readability in mind**.

 ## Examples